jkmathilda/ai-services/README.md

 # GenieGPT

+This web application, featuring GPT functionalities such as a chatbot, document analyzer, text-to-speech, and vision capabilities, is a dynamic platform.
+It's designed for regular updates to incorporate new features, ensuring continuous improvement and alignment with evolving digital needs.

 # Getting Started

 To get started with this project, you'll need to clone the repository and set up a virtual environment.
 This will allow you to install the required dependencies without affecting your system-wide Python installation.